WilderLavington/old_web_page/publications/index.md

 # Publications
-These are all of the papers and thesis for which I have acted as a co-auther that have been published, submitted, or are in the proccess of being submitted.
-Below the title, as well as a brief decription of each is included.
+These are all of the papers for which I have acted as a co-auther that have been published, submitted, or are in the proccess of being submitted.
+Below the title is a brief decription, and to read more, click on the hyper link!
-Click the title to check out what I have been up to!

 ## 2018
 [A Zipper Model for R-loop Formation in CRISPR-dCas9](http://stackoverflow.com)
 J. Lavington, M. Lladser, K. Tarasava